tactilenews/100eyes/README.md

 * Ruby 2.7 (and the bundler gem)
 * PostgreSQL (Version 12+)
 * nginx or another reverse proxy

-At [/scripts](https://github.com/tactilenews/100eyes/tree/master/scripts) you can find some scripts that make it easier to set up `100eyes` on an [Uberspace](https://uberspace.de).

 ## Promotion
 The development of `100eyes` was supported by the [Prototype Fund](https://prototypefund.de) with funds from the [Federal Ministry of Education and Research](https://bmbf.de).
 The [Medieninnovationszentrum Babelsberg](http://miz-babelsberg.de) supports the development of additional modules.